Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Numerical experiments

 \section{Numerical experiments}

 In order to examine the efficiency of our MFGs model, we first compare its performance with one of the recently proposed models in the literature.
 We then apply the MFGs framework to a large-scale test case in order to evaluate its performance and examine how the optimization procedure to determine the DTUE affects the congestion level of the network's real state.
+This application is the first one in the literature that addresses the departure time equilibrium on a real large-scale network with a large number of users.